AkiraBunbun/imstella-porfolio-2.0-uwu-caliza/content/pages/projects/project-one.md

 client: Local shop
 description: >-
   The best way to have free time is doing the work before you should do it, sadly inside of a shop its something not possible, right?.
-That's wrong
+That's wrong!, you can advance work anywhere if you know how to, with this program I helped a local shop to prepare orders before people came for it by ordering them online but paying and going for it physically.
 featuredImage:
   type: ImageBlock
   url: /images/image (3).webp